pratik-app/contractCreator/README.md

-##Features:
-1) Built on Vanilla JS and PHP.
+The Vanilla JS and PHP-based system is a versatile and customizable solution that can be seamlessly integrated into any existing system.
+It offers the ability to generate PDF files and enable their download.
+Whether used as a webhook or a public page on your website, this system provides various benefits and advantages for startups or small businesses.

+# Features:

-2) Modifiable and can be integrated with any existing system!
+    Modifiable and Integration-Friendly: The system can be easily modified and integrated into any existing system, allowing for seamless implementation with your current infrastructure.
-3) Generate PDF and Download
-4) Can be used as a Webhook or public page of your site
-##Use
-=> Add this page to your system and get content from database details such as T&C.
+    PDF Generation and Download: Generate PDF files dynamically and provide users with the option to download them.
+This feature enhances the convenience and accessibility of important documents.
+    Webhook and Public Page Usage: Incorporate this system as a webpage in your existing system to retrieve content from database details, such as terms and conditions.
+Additionally, leverage the system as a webhook to send contracts directly to customers for signing.
-=> Create a webhook and send this contract directly to the customer to sign => Modify the php backend file and create a copy to in your DB and public folder so accessible from anywhere
+    Backend Customization: Modify the PHP backend file according to your specific requirements.
+Create a copy in your database and public folder, making the system accessible from anywhere.
-##Advantages
-=> Can be added to any existing system
-=> Reduce Cost of business by eleminating the subscription plans or unnecessary expensive tools => Gain the Trust of customers as customers can download the pdf and you can also get a copy in your system => Modify the PDF look according to your need!
-##Disadvantages
-=> I'm a little bit lazy to give you DB code as well so you need to add it!

-#It's for Startups or small businesses
+# Advantages:

+    Seamless Integration: Easily add the system to any existing infrastructure without incurring additional costs or requiring expensive tools.
+This reduces the overall cost of business operations.
+    Customer Trust: Enhance customer trust by providing them with the ability to download PDF contracts.
+Simultaneously, keep a copy of the contract in your system for reference and record-keeping purposes.
+    Customizable PDF Look: Tailor the appearance of the generated PDF files to align with your brand or specific design preferences, ensuring a cohesive visual identity.

+# Disadvantages:

+    Database Code Not Provided: As a small drawback, the specific database code for integration is not included.
+This necessitates manual addition of the code to your system.

+This system is designed to empower startups and small businesses, providing them with a flexible, cost-effective, and trustworthy solution for generating, downloading, and managing PDF contracts.
+By eliminating the need for subscription plans or expensive tools, this system optimizes operations and enhances customer satisfaction.